Michele Fawdon

-Michele Fawdon (1947–2011) was an English-born Australian actress and singer.
+Michele Fawdon (15 December 1947 – 23 May 2011) was an English-born Australian actress and singer.
 She is known for her roles in TV serials Matlock Police (1971–1974), The Unisexers (1975) and A Country Practice (1980, 1985, 1992).
 In 1979 she won the Australian Film Institute Award for Best Actress in a Leading Role for Cathy's Child (1979) and Australian Film Institute Award for Best Lead Actress for a Telefeature for The Fish Are Safe (1986) in 1987.
 She died of an unspecified cancer.

-Biography
+Early life

-Michele Fawdon was born on 15 December 1947 in Harrow, London, as the oldest of three children of Yvonne and John Fawdon, a pilot for BOAC.
+Michele Fawdon was born on 15 December 1947 in Harrow, London, as the oldest of three children of Yvonne and John Fawdon, a bomber pilot for BOAC.
 She had polio as a child and took ballet lessons to strengthen her leg.
-Some of Fawdon's childhood was spent based in Hong Kong and Singapore.
-From the age of 12 she attended a theatrical boarding school in Sussex and completed an examination by London Academy of Music and Dramatic Art.
+Some of Fawdon's childhood was spent based in Hong Kong, Singapore and Ghana.

+Fawdon attended Bush Davies School of Theatre Arts, a theatrical boarding school in Sussex from the age of 12, and completed an examination by London Academy of Music and Dramatic Art.
 The Fawdons emigrated to Sydney in August 1964.
 She studied at the Ensemble Theatre for three years.

+Her father had been a bomber pilot in WWII and trained pilots after the war until the family settled in Tamworth where he worked for the CSIRO cloud seeding.

+Career

 Fawdon's first television role was an appearance in the fourth episode of the drama series, You Can't See 'Round Corners, which was broadcast from July 1967.
 In August of that year she took the role of Deanne in the comedy play, All Things Bright and Beautiful, at Ensemble Theatre.
 The Australian Jewish Times reviewer felt her performance was "outstanding" showing "certainty was matched by most of the other characters."
 She took the role of Elizabeth Green, a miner's wife, in the musical feature film, Stockade (December 1971), which is set in the era of the Eureka Stockade.
 From March to May of that year she acted in the play of the same name at the Independent Theatre.